 Crassula congesta is a small monocarpic succulent with an erect stem and usually 4 to 5 pairs of leaves.
 It grows up to 8 inches (20 cm) tall, usually does not brunch, and dies after flowering.
 Leaves are grey to brown-green and develop a light wax coating when grown in bright light.
-They are more or less round in cross-section, curved upwards, blunt-tipped, up to 1.2 inches (3 cm) long and up to 0.5 inches (1.3 cm) wide.
+They are more or less round in cross-section, curved upwards, blunt-tipped, up to 1.2 inches (3 cm) long, and up to 0.5 inches (1.3 cm) wide.
 In late fall, the plant produces large rounded heads of hundreds of white, sweetly scented, up to 0.4 inches (1 cm) long flowers.

 The specific epithet "congesta (kon-JES-tuh)" is the feminine form of "congestus," perfect passive participle of the Latin verb "congero," meaning "collected, accumulated" to "compiled" and refers to the very densely crowded head of flowers.

 How to Grow and Care for Crassula congesta